 User pain points from usability testing encouraged the following iterations

-To help ease the user experience and confidence in the Coinme Brand, information icons were created.
+To help ease the user experience and confidence in the client brand, tooltips were created.
 The information icons provide users with support throughout the wallet.
 Icons provide various explanations of fees, like the satoshi per byte.

 Conversion to and from USD to Bitcoin, current wallet design conversions only support a BTC to BTC conversion.
 To make this task even more difficult, a calculator was not provided for these conversions.
 By implementing USD to BTC conversions wallet users can transfer and convert their funds using common currency denominations.

 Increased user comprehension

 Support for additional currencies

 Leading to the adoption of the client's digital wallet.

 We will know this to be true & met our goals when we see an increase in wallet satisfaction, user retention,and a decrease in customer support calls